The Golden Phoenix (jin feng) Is The True Original Of Durians

 It’s gentle sweetness grabs you like your first love, and leaves a bitter after taste… also like your first love.

 Depending on your taste buds, some people are able to identify an alcoholic after taste as well as a floral flavour.
-Others can’t notice it even though they are stuffing their face with the same durian.
+Some even sense the tingling alcohol taste on the very first bite.
+However I’ve met many people who can’t notice it even though they are stuffing their face with the same durian.

 Purely from a taste perspective, it shares various characteristics as mao shan wang.
 Which is why it is sometimes referred to as the poor man’s mao shan wang.